CasualPyDev/pgn2scid/README.md

 * keep track of your downloads so that only the latest files which haven’t already been downloaded are selectable.

 * process PGN files from other sources, e.g. from your last OTB tournament or games played on a chess server.
-All you have to do is to put those files in pgn2scid’s working directory.
+All you have to do is to put those files in pgn2scid’s working directory, select the desired options ans press start.

 * automatically uncompress zipped PGN files.